Quantum spin ice in three-dimensional Rydberg atom arrays: Introduction

 It was observed in Ref.~\cite{tewari2006emergence} that the Hamiltonian in Ref.~\cite{hermele2004} can be viewed as that of hard-core bosons hopping on an optical lattice with nearest-neighbor repulsion, thus extending its relevance to the cold atom setting.
 Ref.~\cite{glaetzle2014quantum} studied a similar model of hard-core bosons \textit{hopping} on a two-dimensional checkerboard lattice.
 In Ref.~\cite{glaetzle2014quantum}, the atom's internal state was largely the ground state, but a dressing with Rydberg states was used to engineer interactions between atoms.
 Later, Ref.~\cite{celi2020emerging} showed that dimer models in two dimensions can be implemented on configurable Rydberg arrays---where the atoms themselves are stationary but can internally be either in a ground state or in a Rydberg state.
 In this setting, the atoms are driven with a laser (or a pair of lasers making a two-photon transition) that is detuned from the ground to Rydberg transition.
 The Rydberg interactions and the detuning define a (frustrated) ``classical'' energy landscape.
 The laser driving induces quantum fluctuations controlled by the Rabi frequency, leading (perturbatively) to dimer moves or ring exchange terms that are required to deconfine a gauge theory.
 The proposal~\cite{verresen2021} and experiment~\cite{semeghini2021} mentioned above worked in the same setting.
 Our work is also based on this setting in which the atom array is configured in a 3D pyrochlore lattice.

 In Sec.~\ref{sec:proposal}, we explain our proposal.
 We show that within a window of laser detunings, the classical landscape is identical to the set of ice rule obeying states.
 Our Hamiltonian, when restricted to nearest-neighbor interactions, is equivalent to the transverse-field Ising model on the pyrochlore lattice.
 In the limit of small Rabi frequencies, it is perturbatively equivalent to the model in~\cite{hermele2004}, which was argued to have a spin liquid ground state.
 Away from the perturbative limit, there is numerical evidence for a spin liquid phase~\cite{emonts2018monte}.
 However, once we include the long-range $1/r^6$ interactions beyond nearest-neighbor, the classical landscape is no longer degenerate, and it is a priori unclear if the spin liquid survives as the ground state.
 We attempt to answer this in Sec.~\ref{sec:meanfield} by comparing the energy of an ansatz wave function of the spin liquid with that of an ordered state.
 Within our approximation, we find that by dialing up the Rabi frequency, for fixed detuning and interaction strength, one goes through a confinement-deconfinement transition from an ice rule obeying ferromagnetic state into a deconfined spin liquid phase.
 Then, by further increasing the Rabi frequency, one goes through a Higgs transition from the spin liquid to a transverse-field-polarized state (see Sec.~\ref{sec:Higgs}).
+Thus both the deconfinement-confinement and the Higgs transitions of the compact $U(1)$ gauge theory can be accessed by changing the Rabi frequency in our model.
 While the analysis till this point focuses on the ground state, in Sec.~\ref{sec:dynamics}, we comment on the role played by dynamical state-preparation in deciding the nature of the state prepared in experiment.
 In Sec.~\ref{sec:diagnostics}, we present correlation functions that distinguish the spin liquid from the confined phases, and provide experimental protocols for measuring them.
+We explain the behavior of the correlation functions in each phase of the phase diagram.
+We also provide protocols to measure them.
 Finally, in Sec.~\ref{sec:discussion}, we present general discussions and conclusions.